 The HERON module can access up to 6 input FIFOs and up to another 6 output FIFOs.
-Actually it is most likely that a carrier board will not implement all 12 FIFO interfaces.
 Each FIFO interface is the same as the others, using common clocks and data busses.

-The input and output interfaces are separate though, allowing data to be read and written at the same time by a module like the HERON-FPGA7.
+The input and output interfaces are separate though, allowing data to be read and written at the same time by a module like the HERON-FPGA9.

-While it is possible to read one FIFO and write another FIFO at the same time, the use of shared pins means no more than one can be written or read at the same time.
+While it is possible to read one FIFO and write another FIFO at the same time, the use of shared pins means no more than one can be written or read at the same time (i.e. in the same clock cycle).